greybax/greybax.github.io/source/posts/2019-12-01-cyrillic-to-translit-js-library-for-converting-cyrillic-symbols-to-translit-and-vice-versa.md

 ## Intro

-At this post, I would like to promote another my javascript tool which is growing popular on Github for the last couple of years.
-I believe that topics that GitHub introduced [31 January 2017](https://github.blog/2017-01-31-introducing-topics/) really help to promote your project on Github.
+At this post, I would like to promote my another javascript tool which popular is growing on Github for the last couple of years.
+I believe that topics which GitHub introduced on [31 January 2017](https://github.blog/2017-01-31-introducing-topics/) really help to promote your projects on this platform.
 I believe that almost all my projects gained a lot of starts because of this awesome feature.

 I've already wrote about [awesome-it-films](/posts/lets-make-awesome-it-films-popular-again) and [cordova-plugin-proguard](/posts/how-to-setup-proguard-in-cordova-application) which I'm proud of.
 And that's time for another js library tool.
 Welcome [cyrillic-to-translit-js](https://github.com/greybax/cyrillic-to-translit-js)!